kentlouisetonino/backend-nodejs-url-shortener/README.md

 ## Description

-> - A backend application that allows shortening a specific URL using NodeJS.
+> - A backend application that allows shortening a specific URL.
+The main technology stack are
+    REST APIs, ExpressJS, TypeScript, NodeJS, and MongoDB.

 > - This is my final solution of the FreeCodeCamp URL Shortener Mircoservice challenge.